julu123/julu1cme241/README.md

-# API for reinforcement learning - see src for alla agorithms
+# API for reinforcement learning - see src for all agorithms
 cme241 repo julu1